anton-tchekov/unholy-c/README.md

 If the input cannot be mapped to [ 0..n-1 ], if-elif-else should be used instead.

-There is no `default` branch, that can be done with an `if` beforehand.
+There is no `default` branch, since that can be done with an `if` beforehand.
 The arrow operator after a block denotes fall-through behaviour.

 Example (notice the square brackets):